richardchung23/ready/README.md

 - Bulk inserts to make it faster.
 I would not revisit this.

-- Decided to use mock data for TCC as it would be slow to
+- Decided to use NLCD TCC raster data directly in PostGIS via spatial joins instead of per-row API calls to external services.
+This avoids 4.6M individual database round-trips per batch, keeping the pipeline faster.